-- 5 A's (150 minutes) This program teaches clinicians how to implement comprehensive 5 A's and brief (Ask-Advise-Refer) tobacco cessation interventions, incorporating behavioral counseling strategies in combination with one or more FDA-approved medications for cessation.
-CE provided for medicine, pharmacy, nursing.
+- 5 A's: (150 minutes) This program teaches clinicians how to implement comprehensive (5 A's) and brief (Ask-Advise-Refer) tobacco cessation interventions, incorporating behavioral counseling strategies in combination with one or more FDA-approved medications for cessation.
+CE provided for medicine, pharmacy, and nursing.

 Rx for Change Train-the-Trainer Programs for Faculty

 Currently, two versions of our train-the-trainer program are available for faculty at health professional schools.
 Both equip faculty with the necessary knowledge and teaching tools to implement Rx for Change.

 - Rx for Change Train-the-Trainer: A 6-hour program (three 2-hour sessions) addressing the 5 A's, Ask-Advise-Refer, and medications for cessation.
 Appropriate for clinicians who can make recommendations regarding drug therapy.
 CE provided for medicine, nursing, and pharmacy.